Catherine Deneuve

 Françoise Dorléac & Catherine Deneuve - Belgian TV Full Interview (March 1967)

-They traveled separately to the London screening of the film.
-Françoise was driving to Orly Airport in her car.
-She lost control at high speed.
-The car crashed into a pole and caught fire.
-The doors jammed, and she couldn't escape and burned alive.
+They took separate flights to the London premiere.
+Françoise was driving to Orly Airport.
+At high speed, she lost control.
+The car slammed into a pole and burst into flames.
+The doors jammed—she couldn't escape and died in the fire.

 Catherine Deneuve and her sister Françoise